kam3k/blog/_drafts/gentle-introduction-kf-robot-localization.md

 date:   2016-01-28
 ---

 I've come across various instances of people asking for an intuitive introduction to the Kalman filter in the context of robotics.
-These people are often hobbyists, undergraduate students, or keen high school students trying to get their robot to properly combine various sensor information.
+These people are often hobbyists, undergraduate students, or keen high school students trying to get their robot to properly combine data from various sensors.
 I've even written some answers on the [Robotics Stack Exchange](http://robotics.stackexchange.com) helping people with various localization and mapping problems.
 These people are often referred to great references (e.g., [Probabilistic Robots](http://www.probabilistic-robotics.org)), but many give up in the first few chapters because of a lack of grasping what is really going on, or trouble with why something works.
 To this end, this post shows how a very basic Kalman filter works using a bottom-up approach.
 I use a simple one-dimensional robot to really try to get across *why* this fancy algorithm has been so popular over the years.

 I should point out that this is not a mathematically rigourous treatment of the Kalman filter.
 I'll leave that to the textbooks.
 What I hope to accomplish here is a basic understanding of the fundamentals, and to leave the reader with an appreciation of the usefulness of this beautiful algorithm.